-- ✓ Insert the valve key into valve can, make sure the valve key is in the top of the isolation valve. - ✓ Turn the valve clock wise to close the isolation valve, after you get the valve all the way closed, turn valve counter clock wise one quarter turn. - ✓ Refer to Standard Operating Procedure (SSO's) for Reporting and Clean up - ✓ If spill reaches Lagoon, Refer to Posting and Sampling Waters Impacted by a Sanitary Sewer Overflow SOP.
+- Turn the valve clock wise to close the isolation valve, after you get the valve all the way closed, turn valve counter clock wise one quarter turn. - ✓ Refer to SOP for Reporting Sanitary Sewer Spills - ✓ If spill reaches Lagoon, Refer to Posting and Sampling Waters Impacted by a Sanitary Sewer Spill SOP.